Port of San Juan Car Shipping for Easy Transport to or from PR

 Frequently Asked Questions

-How much does it cost to ship a car between the U.S. mainland and San Juan, Puerto Rico?
+How much does it cost to ship a car to Puerto Rico from the U.S. mainland?

 How long does it take to ship a car to or from the Port of San Juan?

-What are the steps to register my imported car in Puerto Rico after arrival at the Port of San Juan?
+What documents are required to ship a car through the Port of San Juan?